 These oils can be made with various cannabinoid combinations as outlined above; thus, you could make a CBD olive oil or an MCT CBN oil.

-Making a cannabis-infused oil is a fairly straightforward process that uses decarbed cannabis flower and oil to infuse the cannabinoids from the plant into oil.
+Making a cannabis-infused oil is a fairly straightforward process that uses decarbed flower and oil to infuse the cannabinoids from the plant into oil.

-For ideal infusion conditions, you can use a crockpot or Instant pot to make water baths at lower temperatures.
+There are many different ways to infuse your oil, you can use a crockpot or Instant pot to make water baths at low temperatures.

 The final cannabis-infused oil can be used in your favorite cannabis recipes.

-Cannabis Coconut Oil
+Coconut Oil

 Cannabis coconut oil is a vital staple recipe for any cannabis cook to master.